 Toni Simmons believes that the only reason her married lover won't leave his wife is because of the children.
-In truth, her lover, dentist Julian Winston, doesn't have any children.
-In fact, Julian doesn't even have a wife- he just tells women he does to avoid getting involved.
-When Julian does decide to take the plunge with Toni she insists on meeting the first wife and Julian enlists the aid of his long-time nurse/receptionist Stephanie Dickinson to play the part.Written by
+Actually, her lover, dentist Julian Winston, doesn't have any children.
+In fact, he doesn't even have a wife--he just tells women he does to avoid getting involved.
+When Julian does decide to take the plunge with Toni, she insists on meeting the first wife and Julian enlists the aid of his long-time nurse/receptionist Stephanie Dickinson to play the part.Written by

 70 of 79 people found this review helpful.

 Was this review helpful to you?